There should be no one in the community that cannot bring something, or take something of value from this wildlife garden project.

 If you are interested in helping turn this old church yard in to a wonderful rambling wildlife garden, come and join the volunteer team on Wednesday afternoons!

-Do you need to be a gardener?
+Do I need to be a gardener?

 No!
 Our diverse team has people of all ages, and levels of interest, so as long as you like being outdoors and can appreciate wildlife from bugs to birds – or simply want to help document the project by clicking away with your camera – get in touch!